Under and Over Payment Handling

 In Reporting (Partner, Merchant, and Terminal Payments), these payments appear with

-Use Reporting to see the original payment and its final status, and use the Settlement APIs to understand which part of the original amount, if any, was settled for the merchant.
+Use Reporting to see the original payment and its final status, and use the Settlement APIs to understand what portion of the original amount, if any, was settled for the merchant.

 Best practices checklist